-Senior FBI official took free gifts from media while Trump-Russia probe was underway, watchdog says
+Senior FBI Official Took Free Gifts From Media While Trump-Russia Probe Was Underway, Watchdog Says

-The Office of Inspector General for the Department of Justice released the findings of an investigation Tuesday that found that a former senior FBI official violated agency policy by having numerous unauthorized contacts with the media.
+The Office of Inspector General for the Department of Justice released the findings Tuesday of an investigation that found a former senior FBI official violated agency policy by having numerous unauthorized contacts with the media.

 The investigation found that the official, who has not been named and has since retired from the agency, “had numerous contacts with members of the media between January and November 2016 in violation of FBI policy,” as well as accepted unauthorized gifts from media members, according to the report.